 So, uh, greetings?
-This account was created years ago, when you had to have an account to comment and discuss stories here.
+This account was created years ago, when somebody had disabled guest reviews so I couldn't comment on their story.
 It was never intended for publishing anything; as so often happens, intentions have nothing to do with outcome.
 I have wanted for a story exploring Shiro's and Mephisto's friendship for a long time.
 Not a one-shot, not a recap, but a story from the day they met to the day Shiro died.
 Ambitious?
 A bit.
 Still, I will attempt it.
 Because nobody else has.
 I would love it if someone did, though. =3

 Description: This is a prequel to Ao no Exorcist, basically.
 As complete and extensive as I am able to write it.
 It follows a young Fujimoto Shiro on his journey through life, and in particular his life as a friend of the notorious puppet-master Mephisto Pheles.
 As the fic progresses it will gradually grow into the canon plot, and hopefully do it seamlessly enough that you find yourself sitting at the first chapter in the manga with no real idea how you got there, but a feeling that what you've read actually could have happened.

 What else you'll find in here: Since Shiro and Mephisto will get to know one another very well, this fic also gives a backstory of Mephisto.
 And of Lucifer.
 And the Order of the True Cross.
 And the Illuminati.
-And... lots of other things. =P
+And... lots of other things.
+I love lore, I love history, I love worldbuilding, and Ao no Exorcist offers me every opportunity to play with that.

-You have a lot of OCs in this...
-Well, obviously. ô.ô This fic is set +30 years before the manga, 20 years before the Myou Dha joined the Order, Angel isn't even born yet and Lightning is still wearing diapers, etc. What I'm saying is that OCs are necessary.
-But you can relax.
+There are a lot of OCs in this, because there has to be.
+This fic is set +30 years before the manga, 20 years before the Myou Dha joined the Order, Angel isn't even born yet and Lightning is still wearing diapers, etc. But you can relax.
 Those guys will enter the story as it progresses, and in the meantime I assure you I'm very competent in creating OCs.
 No overpowered ones, no stealing-the-spotlight ones, no self-inserts for wish-fulfilment: just a bunch of people Shiro came to know back in the day.

 Most common question: is this a yaoi fic?
 If you mean "is Mephisto and Shiro shipped as a couple?", then yes.
 They're my OTP, and there's far too little of them to be found. =3 If you mean "is there loads of caring/cuteness/romance/smut?", then no. These are two complex characters that both lead complex lives, and while romance happens it sure isn't the central aspect of life for them or for this fic.
-I'm a plot-driven writer: plot is the main course and romance is just one of the many condiments I add to it to create an intricate mixture of flavours.
-I think one of my readers, the tremendously eloquent A, summed it up well in a review:
+I'm a plot-driven writer: plot is the main course and romance is just one of the many condiments I add to it to create an intricate mixture of flavours that resembles real life.

 Also, I don't own or profit from any of what Kazue Kato has created.